danepowell/binbuddy/README.md

 ## How to use (developers)
 Follow the steps in the following tutorial to create an AWS Lambda function and Alexa Skill (I am not affiliated with this site): http://tobuildsomething.com/2015/08/14/Amazon-Echo-Alexa-Tutorial-The-Definitive-Guide-to-Coding-an-Alexa-Skill/

+- Run `npm install` in the `src` directory to install the Node dependencies.
 - Upload assets in the `src` directory to your AWS Lambda function.
 - Copy the speech assets into your Alexa Skill.
 - (optional) use `create_values.js` to update the list of items using values from Whatbin.